-Senator Harry F. Byrd, Jr. (Ind., Va.), Chairman of the Subcommittee on International Finance and Resources, announced today that the subcommittee will hold hearings to explore with top officials of present and former administrations remedies for the rampant infiation which is affecting the world economy.
-The hearings will be held January 26 and 28 beginning at 10:00 a.m. in Room 2221, Dirksen Senate Office Building.
+Senator Harry F. Byrd, Jr. (Ind., Va.), Chairman of the Subcommittee on International Finance and Resources, announced today that the subcommittee will hold hearings to explore with top officials of present and former administrations remedies for the rampant inflation which is affecting the world economy.
+The hearings will be held Jahuary 26 and 28\ beginning at 10:00 a.m. in Room 2221, Dirksen Senate Office Building.

 In announcing these hearings Senator Byrd said, "The United States and other countries face twin problems-unacceptably high rates of unemployment and inflation-and they do not seem to have domestic policies to deal with these phenomena.
-Since 1970, consumer prices have increased by 42 percent in the United States, 77 percent in Japan, 97 percent in the United Kingdom, 77 percent in Italy, 48 percent in Canada, 57 percent in France, and 37 percent in West Germany on inflation; and the effect of international cartel pricing on world inflation."
+Since 1970, consumer prices have increased by 42 percent in the United States, 77 percent in Japan, 97 percent in the United Kingdom, 77 percent in Italy, 48 percent in Canada, 57 percent in France, and 37 percent in West Germany.